 To clean the air throughout your home, an air filter can be installed in your heating, ventilation, or air-conditioning system.
 If your home has forced air ventilation, switching your current filter to a high efficiency particulate air (HEPA) filter can make a big difference.

-These filters work by trapping particles as air passes through.
+The California Air Resources Board says that these filters work by trapping particles as air passes through.
 You can also hire a professional to come in and clean out your ducts to remove additional allergens.
 This process can be expensive, but you shouldn’t need to do it more than once every 2 to 5 years.

 HEPA filters are great at removing large particles from the air, including:

 - pet dander

 They can also filter smaller particles, like viruses, bacteria, and smoke.
 The organization above also says that when used properly, HEPA filters can remove about 99.9 percent of particles above a certain size.

 If you don’t have a forced air system, you can get a portable HEPA filter.
 These mechanical filters draw in dirty air, trap particles in the filter, and release clean air.
 These machines are designed for small spaces and are only capable of filtering a certain amount of air.
 Keep them in places where you spend the most time, such as your bedroom, office, or living room.

 HEPA filters are the top-rated type of air filter, but you should do your research before purchasing one.
 Check to see if your filter or air cleaner is certified by the AAFA.